-I was a bit surprised by what I read to do, but I was willing to try anything to not smell stinky towels in the bathroom anymore.
+I was a bit surprised by what I read to do, but I was willing to try anything to not have stinky towels in the bathroom anymore.
 The cleaning process actually ended up working quite well, but it was two little items that I added later that really helped make it all work.

-Products Needed to Stop Towels from Smelling
+Products Needed to Get Smell Out Of Towels

 Keeping the terrible mildew smell out of your towels is actually quite easy.
-You just need to get very basic and go more natural.
+You just need to get very basic and go natural.
 I’ll admit I was a bit nervous to try anything that wasn’t approved HE cleaning items in my front load washer, but it all worked out great.

-Step 1: Baking Soda and White Vinegar Wash
+Wash Towels with Baking Soda and Vinegar

-A lot of sites online say not to wash with these products together, but I have done it myself.
-I promise that if you wash it this way with the products separate that you will be totally fine.
-If it worries you though then wash the towels one time with baking soda and then do another wash with the white vinegar.
+A lot of sites online say not to do a load of laundry with these two products together, but I have done it myself.
+I promise that if you wash it this way with the products separate that you will be fine.
+If it worries you though then wash the towels one time with baking soda and then do another wash with the vinegar.

-Step 2: Dry Thoroughly
+Dry Towels Thoroughly

-At this point you should have nice smelling towels again.
+At this point you should have nice fresh smelling towels again.
 You shouldn’t need to wash them this way every time that you wash your towels.
 In fact if you do wash them several times in a row this way you may find that they take on a different sort of smell from the vinegar.